gayathriuthamaraj/InDel/README.md

-Got it — no fictional character story, no generic narrative.
-Just sharp, punchy, real.
-Here's your copy-paste README:

----

 # InDel — Insure, Deliver

 > **The rain starts at 11:40 AM.
 Orders stop.
 Income collapses.
 The worker does nothing.**